Time after the death of your infant can be physically and emotionally exhausting. Accept any support offered to you at this time.

-Often the only treatment needed to stop making milk, is limiting milk removal.
-To give your body the message to stop making milk, it is best to express only enough to keep your breasts comfortable, unless you need to clear a blockage to prevent mastitis.
+Often the only treatment needed to stop making milk, is to limit the amount of milk removed from your breasts.
+To give your body the message to stop making milk, express only enough to keep your breasts comfortable, unless you need to clear a blockage to prevent mastitis.
 Caring for your breasts at this difficult time is important, as it will help make them more comfortable and reduce the risk of a blocked duct or mastitis.
-The following suggestions may provide some relief during this time.
+The following suggestions may give you some relief during this time.

 Suggestions as breasts become uncomfortable:

-- Wear a well-fitting bra to provide firm breast support, rather than a tight breast binder.
+Wear a well-fitting bra to give firm breast support, rather than a tight breast binder.

-- Breast pads will help absorb leaking milk.
+Breast pads will help absorb leaking milk.
 These can be the disposable or the reusable type.
-Change them as they become wet.
+Change them when they become wet.

-- Regularly applying cold compresses may provide pain relief e.g. chilled washers, cool gel packs or washed cabbage leaves can also help.
+For pain relief, apply cold compresses, e.g. chilled washers, cool gel packs or washed cabbage leaves.

-- Consider taking analgesia as required to relieve pain and discomfort (for example paracetamol).
+Take analgesia if you need to relieve pain and discomfort (e.g. paracetamol).

 Things to watch out for:

-- Engorgement- breasts become swollen, hard and painful.
-If this occurs it is recommended that you express your breasts completely once to relieve the pain.
+Engorgement- breasts become swollen, hard and painful.
+If this happens it is recommended that you express your breasts completely once to relieve the pain.
 Then over the next few days express enough milk to keep your breasts comfortable.
-Applying cool packs, avoiding excessive heat and taking analgesia as needed to increase comfort may also help.
+Applying cool packs, avoiding excessive heat and taking analgesia, as needed, to increase comfort may also help.